 Overheating can seriously damage your phone in ways you don’t see.
 Specifically, when your phone overheats it can damage your battery and its SoC (System on a Chip AKA the “brain” of your smartphone).

-If your phone is consistently running too hot, bring it into The Lab so we can take a look and make sure your battery or SoC have been damaged.
+If your phone is consistently running too hot, bring it into The Lab so we can take a look and make sure your battery or SoC hasn’t been damaged.

 Remember, your phone uses a huge amount of energy and it isn’t immune to overheating.
 Pay attention to when your phone seems to be too hot and do your best to keep it from overheating.
 If you’re concerned about how frequently your phone seems to overheat, bring it into our experts at The Lab for help!